spasm-network/spasm-forum-scripts/initial-server-setup/README.md

 ### Intro

-This guide is intended for beginners who wish to run an instance of web3 online forum DegenRocket.
+This guide is intended for beginners who wish to run an instance of web3 online forum Spasm Forum.

 You don't have to follow this guide if you're an experienced sysadmin or you already have a hardened server.
 Although, it's recommended to run an instance on a separate server for security reasons.